By Lizzy Moran, Holistic Hormonal Wellness Coach

 One of the best ways to combat inflammation is through food.
 You can do this two ways, first by consuming mostly whole foods, like organic veggies and fruits, clean sources of protein, whole grains and an abundance of healthy fats.
 Food that comes from the earth is what we evolved to consume to nourish ourselves and our offspring and has all the vitamins and minerals a growing baby needs.
 Second, manage your blood sugar by consuming healthy fats like avocado, olive oil, seeds and nuts, and protein in every snack and meal.
 Chocolate and peanut butter count!
 This is sometimes easier said than done when you’re navigating complete exhaustion or day 53 of constant nausea.
 Do your best.
 Listen to your body and nourish it in the way that feels best for you in the moment.

 Some popular ingredients used to manage acne, like benzoyl peroxide or salicylic acid, are unsafe to use during pregnancy.
-In fact, the chemical exposure to fetuses in uter0 found in recent studies is pretty shocking.
+In fact, the chemical exposure to fetuses in utero found in recent studies is pretty shocking.
 In a study conducted by the EWG, 287 industrial chemicals were found in umbilical cord blood.
 This does not mean you have to give up on your beauty routine for 9 months!
-There are many natural, organic products like the ones offered at Apoterra, that can help support your skin to balance!

 You can thank those hormones for an increase in sensitivity and potential dryness of your skin while pregnant.
 Sensitive skin can sometimes be soothed by addressing sources of inflammation, which you can learn more about from our free ebook!